avirgos/thehive-cortex-programs/send-SMS/README.md

 ![cortex-responder](assets/img/cortex-responder.png)

 The SMS is sent using the `send-SMS.pl` script.
-The SMS messages are in the following format :
+The SMS messages are in the following format:

 ```
 [On-call duty]